greenzorro/victor42.eth/content/post-en/折腾与思考/AI元认知 - 用了这么久，你真了解它吗？.md

 ---
 title: AI Metacognition - Do You Really Get It After Using It So Long?
-description: A guide to understanding AI fundamentals: using the 'dungeon scholar' and 'script continuer' metaphors to explain hallucinations and master prompt framing.
+description: "A guide to understanding AI fundamentals: using the 'dungeon scholar' and 'script continuer' metaphors to explain hallucinations and master prompt framing."
 image: https://cdn.victor42.work/posts/2025-05/09dbc0f7779d7896470f8ffc876d936d.webp
 date: 2025-05-22 17:50:00
 categories: 折腾与思考-Geek